helenalabs/appility/README.md

 License
 MIT — open to use, fork, and build upon.
-Made by Helena Lewandowski · Mainz, Germany
+Made by Helena Lewandowski · Mainz, Germany · apphelena@pm.me